Best High Speed Internet Options for Rural Areas 2023

 con Unavailable in some rural areas

-Fixed wireless internet service is slowly replacing DSL in rural America, which is a good thing.
+Fixed wireless internet service is slowly replacing DSL in rural America, which is good.
 It’s more widely available, doesn’t require a phone line, and offers faster speeds than DSL in many cases.

-If this is the first time you’re hearing about fixed wireless, you should know that it functions differently than a hotspot or satellite internet.
+If this is the first time you’ve heard about fixed wireless, you should know that it functions differently than a hotspot or satellite internet.
 But it’s still just as viable of an option for rural America.
 In a nutshell, fixed wireless providers beam your internet connection from a fixed location to an antenna installed on your roof.
 This signal then goes to your router, which broadcasts a home Wi-Fi network.
-It’s a cheaper way to bring faster internet speeds to rural areas rather than waiting on big ISPs to install expensive and labor-intensive underground cabling.
+It’s cheaper to bring faster internet speeds to rural areas rather than waiting on big ISPs to install expensive and labor-intensive underground cabling.

-One downside to Rise Broadband and fixed wireless in general is that some plans have data caps, depending on your plan and how much you’re willing to pay.
-Most fixed wireless data caps are not as low or limiting as satellite internet’s data caps that start at 10 GB per month, but several fixed wireless providers do charge you extra if you hit your max, rather than just slowing you down like satellite internet does.
+One downside to Rise Broadband and fixed wireless is that some plans have data caps, depending on your plan and how much you’re willing to pay.
+Still, several fixed wireless providers charge you extra if you hit your max rather than just slowing you down as satellite internet does.

 Simplify your rural internet provider search with our database of over 1,200 internet providers.